ZionLinux/ZionLinux/README.md

 Other **Repositories** can be found at the bottom of the ``readme``.

+# Download

+Currently, there will be **no download** until the installer, Calamares is fully working.

+If you want to build the current ISO, follow the building instructions.

+If you want to help the project, open a pull request or join the discord server and DM me.

+Currently I won't make the discord server public as of the rebranding of **THE Linux to Zion Linux.**

 # Building

-To build the iso, you will first need the latest version of the custom Calamares config for Zion.
-Which will be pushed later.

-For now, to only build the ISO, follow these steps:
+to build the ISO, follow these steps:

 ``git clone https://github.com/zionlinux/zionlinux``